apotonick/hooks/README.md

 Note that you have to include `Hooks::InstanceHooks` to get this additional functionality.

-See how callbacks can be added to a separate object, now.
+Callbacks can now be added to a single object.

 ```ruby
 garfield = Cat.new